wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-javascript-backend-windows-store-javascript-get-started.md

 ## Create a new Windows Store app

-Once you have created your mobile service, you can follow an easy quickstart in the Management Portal to create a new Windows Store 8.1 JavaScript app that connects to your mobile service.
+Once you have created your mobile service, you can follow an easy quickstart in the Azure Management Portal to create a new Windows Store 8.1 JavaScript app that connects to your mobile service.

-1. In the Management Portal, click **Mobile Services**, and then click the mobile service that you just created.
+1. In the [Azure Management Portal], click **Mobile Services**, and then click the mobile service that you just created.

 2. In the quickstart tab, click **Windows** under **Choose platform** and expand **Create a new Windows Store app**.